github-education-resources/codespaces-teaching-js-template/README.md

 ### Customization for your lessons

-You can customize your project for GitHub Codespaces by committing configuration files to your repository (often known as Configuration-as-Code), which creates a repeatable Codespace configuration for all users of your project.
+When using this template project, you can customize the GitHub Codespaces to meet your lesson needs by committing configuration files to your repository (often known as Configuration-as-Code).
+This creates a repeatable Codespace configuration for **all** users of your project.
 You can configure things like:

 * Extensions: You can specify what Visual Studio Code extensions should be preinstalled
 * Dotfiles and settings